Lindbladian dynamics of the Sachdev-Ye-Kitaev model: Introduction

 Here, the Hamiltonian part is given by the SYK (SYK$_q$) Hamiltonian with $q$-body interaction,

-where $J_{i_1\cdots i_q}$ are random coupling drawn from the Gaussian distribution.
-As for the jump operators $\{L_{\alpha}\}$, we consider the following two cases. (i) First, we consider $N$ jump operators that are linear in fermion operators, \be L^i = \s{\mu}\psi^i, \quad i=1,\cdots, N. \ee Here, $\mu$ is a non-random real parameter. (ii) In the second example, we consider $M$ quadratic jump operators,
+where $J_{i_1\cdots i_q}$ are random couplings drawn from the Gaussian distribution.
+As for the jump operators $\{L_{\alpha}\}$, we consider the following two cases. (i) First, we consider $N$ jump operators that are linear in fermion operators, \be L^i = \s{\mu}\psi^i, \quad i=1,\cdots, N. \ee Here, $\mu$ is a nonrandom real parameter. (ii) In the second example, we consider $M$ quadratic jump operators,

 where all $K^a_{ij}$ are independent complex Gaussian distributed random variables with mean and variance given by